 – We are very selective about what we review and recommend

 Many review sites will review and publish information about any and all products in their field.
-They tend to pick the (few) benefits out of a basically sub-standard piece of kit, and leave the reader to decide if that product (even though it is fairly useless!) adds up to good value.
-We would tend to not review such products and it is unlikely you will see a poor product (in our opinion) mentioned, nor slated and definitely not recommended on our website.
+They tend to pick the (few) benefits out of products under review.
+Even a sub-standard piece of kit will have PROS, which leaves the reader to decide if that product (even though it is fairly useless!) adds up to good value.
+We would tend to not review such products.
+In fact it is highly unlikely you will see a poor product (in our opinion) mentioned on our website.
 We are not into slating other companies, we are all just trying to earn a living, right!

 traditionalpainter.com currently receives no affiliate payments for any product purchases.